 However, ski cross has not always been Willows primary focus.
 During his sports career, he not only successfully completed school, but achieved a first class degree in BSc Economics, Finance and Banking at University of Portsmouth.

-During secondary school, Willows used to miss 4 weeks of school a year for ski cross, but his communication and honesty with teachers alongside BSA’s support, helped him stay ahead in academics.
+During secondary school, Willows used to miss four weeks of school a year for ski cross, but his communication and honesty with teachers alongside BSA’s support, helped him stay ahead in academics.

-“When I went away to the British Ski Academy, they had teachers there, so I would sometimes come back from camp and I’d only do 3 hours a day but I would actually be ahead of everyone at school” he said.
+“When I went away to the British Ski Academy, they had teachers there, so I would sometimes come back from camp and I’d only do three hours a day but I would actually be ahead of everyone at school,” he said.

-In terms of balancing a university degree, training and competing, Willows used his maturity and high motivation in his sport to ensure he succeeded throughout all 3 disciplines.
+In terms of balancing a university degree, training and competing, Willows used his maturity and high motivation in his sport to ensure he succeeded throughout all three disciplines.
 He was determined to complete each stage of education at the earliest possibility, to avoid impacting on his future ski cross dreams.
-Willows again;

 “I think it links back to when I lost my father, I have always had a very mature mind-set as I’ve had to grow up in a house with just my mum and sister and its been quite different.
-My drive comes from my Olympic dream growing up, which later was channelled into my university education.”
+My drive comes from my Olympic dream growing up, which later was channelled into my university education,” said Willows.

 Willows advice to young sports athletes going through the education system alongside sport is to communicate and to look at the bigger picture.

 “What I’ve learned is, it’s all about staying open and being organised and that was the same at university.
-If you approach teachers or lecturers at the beginning and explain that you want to catch up and work hard to stay ahead, they’ll be a lot more understanding.”
+If you approach teachers or lecturers at the beginning and explain that you want to catch up and work hard to stay ahead, they’ll be a lot more understanding,” he said.

 “I think its very easy to get sucked in to one particular channel, when you do a sport.
 It’s a matter of even for just 30 minutes of the day, setting that aside and thinking about everything in the bigger picture.
-The reason I did all my education alongside the sport was, I knew I could get injured in 2 years’ time and it’s just having something to fall back on” said the 23-year-old.
+The reason I did all my education alongside the sport was, I knew there was a chance I could get injured at some point and it’s just having something to fall back on,” said the 23-year-old.

 This week Willows has released his headline sponsor IG Index (trading and investment services firm), which is also his current employer.
 To support with his ski cross career, IG Index has given him a total of three-months off a year for training and competitions.

 However, Willows was hit with a minor setback coming into the current season.
-He has been in rehab and unable to do any pre-season skiing because of a back injury.
+He has been in rehab and unable to do any pre-season skiing due to a back injury.
 Now with Surrey Physio, he aims to be fully recovered and back on the snow in 6-8 weeks.

 “The Olympic Games is a long term goal, the dream of every athlete.
 It could be 2022 or 2026 that I target.”